daraghbyrne/iotworkshop2019/README.md

 - A momentary push button
 - A Photocell / photoresistor

-By the end of this workshop you'll have built a simple ambient weather visualization using this components.
+By the end of this workshop you'll have built a simple ambient bitcoin price visualization using this components.
 It'll work like this:

 - the pushbutton will let you turn the visualization on (displaying) and off (no lights).
-- the potentiometer will work like a dial allowing you to select multiple cities
+- the potentiometer will work like a dial allowing you to select different currencies
-- in the background, the microcontroller will look up weather data online
+- in the background, the microcontroller will look up pricing data online
 - while it's retrieving data, the LED will blink to let you know
-- it'll display temperature information on the device using the inbuilt RGB (full color) LED.
+- it'll display rate of change information on the device using a Neopixel RGB (full color) LED.
-- hot places will be displayed with with a red color (>95F or more) and cool blue will indicate temperatures of 50F or less.
+- a 24 hour changes of 5% will be displayed by a cool blue; and if it changes by -5% or more you'll see an angry red.
-- it'll automatically update every 10 minutes.
+- it'll automatically update every 1 minutes.
+- it'll fade slowly to the new color

 ### Step by Step